THE IEEE ENGINEERING IN MEDICINE & BIOLOGY SOCIETY SPONSORS A PAPER COMPETITION FOR EMBS STUDENT MEMBERS (GRADUATES AND UNDERGRADUATES).

 EMBS Executive Office

 Papers describing either complete results of original research or a project containing a significant design element will be accepted as entries.
-The student should be listed as the first author and the student’s advisor as the second or the last author.
+The student should be listed as the first author (corresponding author) and the student’s advisor as the second or the last author.
 Other individuals may be listed as co-authors, if appropriate.
 The first author will be considered the “corresponding author” and will be required to coordinate communication with the conference office and their co-authors.
-The student MUST be a member of the IEEE Engineering in Medicine and Biology Society (EMBS) at the time of paper submission and prior to 14 April 2015.
+The student MUST be a member of the IEEE Engineering in Medicine and Biology Society (EMBS) at the time of paper submission and prior to the submission deadline.

 A student may submit only ONE entry for the Student Paper Competition.